InvertGames/uFrame.Documentation/pages/nodes/scene-type-node.md

 }
 ```

+## Designer

+After creating new Scene Type in the designer, remember to _Save & Compile_ and the press the _Scaffold/Update Kernel_ button to update the Kernel prefab with the new [Scene Loader](../scene-loaders.md).

 ## Execution Order

 When you enter play mode, first executed will be the `Start()` method which is responsible for loading the kernel.
 You can override the `KernelLoading()` method to execute custom code before the kernel starts loading and the `KernelLoaded()` to execute custom code after the kernel finish loading.